yyyuan/TreasureHuntingForReading/README.md

-# The "Treasure Hunting for Intergenerational Reading" project
+# The "Treasure Hunting for Intergenerational Reading" Project

 This repository is part of an ongoing "Technologies for Intergernational Mentorship" project conducted by researchers at [GroupLens](https://grouplens.org), University of Minnesota.
 More information will be updated soon.